Ethernet MHz Speed: Does It Make a Difference?

 - There is a direct correlation between application bandwidth and how much money you need to spend to achieve it.
 10GBASE-T equipment is pricey, whereas 1 Gigabit equipment is more of a commodity and priced as such.

 Information about Ethernet cable selection as it applies to application bandwidth can be found in our blog, What does 10/100/1000 Base-T mean?.
-For a more advanced discussion about what this translates to for your ethernet cable MHz speed, see The Need for Speed.
+For a more advanced discussion about what this translates to for your Ethernet MHz speed, see The Need for Speed.

 Putting It All Together

 - To support higher application protocols like 10 Gigabit (10GBASE-T), the Ethernet cable in question must support higher operating frequencies (Megahertz)

-- The higher the ethernet MHz, the more bandwidth the cable can support over distance
+- The higher the Ethernet cable MHz, the more bandwidth the cable can support over distance

 - The physical construction of Ethernet cable plays a crucial role in this…